 Income and assets test for Youth Allowance

-In 2016 we assess your parents’ or guardians’ taxable income for the 2014-15 tax year.
-If your parents' or guardians’ taxable income for the 2014-15 tax year was $51,027 or less, it will not affect your payment.
+In 2017, we look at your parents’ or guardians’ taxable income from the 2015-16 tax year.
+If their income was $51,903 or less, it won’t affect your payment.

-If your parents or guardians earned more than $51,027 in the 2014-15 tax year, your payment might be reduced by up to 20 cents for every dollar over this amount depending on how many dependent children are in your family pool, as defined below.
+If they earned more than $51,903 in 2015-16, your payment might reduce by up to 20 cents for every dollar over this amount.
+This depends on how many children are in your family pool.
 You can use the online rate estimator to work out how much you may get.

 Parental income includes:

 - fringe benefits

 - income from outside Australia